meltano/sdk/docs/implementation/partitioning.md

 `[{"region": "us-east"}, {"region": "us-west"}, ...]`

 For any streams which define the `partitions` property, the individual partitions will be passed one at a time through the `partition` argument of methods which reference the partition, such as `Stream.get_records()`.

 ## If you are unsure if partitioning will be needed

-If you are _unsure_ of whether the stream will be partitioned or not, you can always just pass along the `paritition` argument to any other methods which accept it.
+If you are _unsure_ of whether the stream will be partitioned or not, you can always just pass along the `partition` argument to any other methods which accept it.

-For example, developers may always call `Stream.get_stream_or_partition_state(partition)`, which retreives a writable copy of the state for _either_ the stream (if `partition` is `None`) or for the `partition` (if `partition` is not `None`).
+For example, developers may always call `Stream.get_stream_or_partition_state(partition)`, which retrieves a writable copy of the state for _either_ the stream (if `partition` is `None`) or for the `partition` (if `partition` is not `None`).

 ## See Also